deenafe/shopping-list/README.md

 * Below the title is a message to the user to enter their name.
 This prompts the user to start shopping on the digital kiosk.

 ![](/assets/images/store-title.png)

+**Name Input Section:**

+* If the user presses enter without inputting a name, another input message with a red text colour will display alerting the user that a name must be entered.

+* After the user inputs a name, they are greeted with a personalized welcome message.
+The Welcome message also seeks to assure the user that the products available in the store are of good quality.

+* Below the welcome message is a list of all items and prices currently available in the store.
+The items and prices are obtained from a spreadsheet linked with an API.
+Any changes made to the store's spreadsheet that updates the list of items available and prices would reflect on the Available Items displayed on the self service kiosk.